Utak-West/MetroPower-Manpower-Dashboard/VERCEL_DEPLOYMENT.md

-# MetroPower Manpower Dashboard - Vercel Deployment Guide
+# MetroPower Dashboard - Vercel Deployment Guide

+## Overview

-This guide will help you deploy the MetroPower Manpower Dashboard to Vercel for Antione Harrell and the Metro Power team.
+This guide will help you deploy the MetroPower Dashboard to Vercel with a PostgreSQL database.
+Demo mode has been completely removed for a production-ready deployment.

 ## Prerequisites